TonyKennah/worldom/README.md

 - just make sure things work
 - just make sure things work
 - just make sure things work
+- the worst thing anyone can do is break the game so it doesnt work
 - Enjoy

 ## Getting Started